Four years of Modi government — External Affairs: Amid global outreach, vicinity a worry

 India has upgraded its aid commitments, especially in the neighbourhood, to almost $25-30 billion, in its bid to be seen as a reliable partner.

-New Delhi’s management of big-power relationships has been leader-driven, since Modi has engaged with world leaders at bilateral and multi-lateral summits — G-20, UNGA, ASEAN-India and East Asia summits, BRICS and SCO summits.
+New Delhi’s management of big-power relationships has been leader-driven since Modi has engaged with world leaders at bilateral and multi-lateral summits — G-20, UNGA, ASEAN-India and East Asia summits, BRICS and SCO summits.

 India has a robust relationship with the US, which under the Donald Trump administration has been quite tough on Pakistan.